o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/custom-nodes-extendable.md

 ---
-description: ' Use extendable nodes to allow users to add as many slots as they require to a node in &script-canvas;, &ALYlong;''s visual scripting system. '
+description: ' Use extendable nodes to allow users to add as many slots as they require to a node in Script Canvas, Amazon Lumberyard''s visual scripting system. '
 title: Extendable Nodes
 ---
 # Extendable Nodes {#script-canvas-custom-nodes-extendable}